 Is there anything else I should know about breaks as a parent/guardian?

-If you decide to stay on-site during the exam, it may be helpful to many students for parents and guardians to help their student keep track of time during breaks.
+If you decide to stay on site during the exam, it may be helpful to many students for parents and guardians to help their student keep track of time during breaks.
 Students have 10 minutes for each of the two breaks, from the time they end the previous section to the time they need to be seated and resume testing.
-Students should allow a few minutes to put any snacks and drinks away, go through security again, and walk the few short steps to their computer in the testing room.
-If your student is late, they will miss time during the next section they will not be able to make up.
+Students should allow a few minutes to put away any snacks and drinks, go through security again, and walk the few short steps to their computer in the testing room.
+If your student is late, they will miss time during the next section that they will not be able to make up.

 If I did not register my student with testing accommodations, can I add them?

 After registration is complete, it may or may not be possible to add testing accommodations.
-Please email email@example.com to further inquire as soon as possible.
+Please email firstname.lastname@example.org as soon as possible to inquire.

 Will my student receive their computer-based scores faster than paper-based test takers?

 Yes!
-EMA understands that during these unprecedented times, receiving scores as fast as possible is very important.
+EMA understands that receiving scores as fast as possible is very important.
 Families should generally expect scores within four days of testing.